cosmaprc/k6-quickpizza-nft-poc/README.md

 # Run the main load test script

-Main test script is /load_tests/multiple-spike-scenarios.js , using prod env, an html-report generated and exposing 95th and 99th percentile metrics to Prometheus/Grafana
+Main test scripts are /load_tests/multiple-spike-scenarios.js for test and dev and /load_tests/single-spike-scenario.js for prod env due to an issue with the multiple spike scenario script that seems to get worse when hitting the live API as opposed to the local one.
+The run will generate an html-report.html and a result.html file, besides the text summary as well as send metrics to Prometheus/Grafana.

 ```
-npm test
+npm test # points to the local API so you have to have started that one first
+npm run dev # also points to the local API
+npm run prod # points to the live API
 ```

 # Select the load test to run